Malaga Travel Guide: 2026 First-Time Tips

 What should I plan first for a Malaga trip?

-Start with the hotel area.
-Once the base is right, the itinerary, airport transfer, and daily route logic get much easier to shape.
+Start with the hotel location.
+Once your base is right, your itinerary, airport transfer, and daily sightseeing plans become much easier to organize.

-Is Malaga worth it for only 3 days?
+Is Malaga worth visiting for only 3 days?

 What is the most common Malaga planning mistake?